Skip to main content

 ExtractionCreate job, Poll, Results, Inputs, Annotations, ListAI-extracted structured metadata fields from documents

-AnnotationsGet (per job)Source passages and positions referenced by QA and Extraction results
+AnnotationsGet (per job)Source passages and positions referenced by QA, Extraction, Multi-Dimensional Extraction, and Agent results

 CollectionsCRUD + file associationOrganize indexed documents into groups